 debugpoint ALL=(ALL) ALL

-Install grub, setup the initial ramdisk environment, and unmount the system using the below commands in sequence.
+Install grub, set up the initial ramdisk environment, and unmount the system using the commands below.

 grub-mkconfig -o /boot/grub/grub.cfg